Brexit and Competition Law

 Chapter 5 – State Aid Law

-Barry Rodger is Professor of Law at the University of Strathclyde.
-He is the Chair and co-organiser of the Competition Law Scholars’ Forum and co-editor of the Competition Law Review.
+Barry Rodger is Professor of Law at the University of Strathclyde, UK.
+He is the Chair and Co-Organiser of the Competition Law Scholars’ Forum and Co-Editor of the Competition Law Review.

-Andreas Stephan is a Professor of Competition Law and Head of the Law School at the University of East Anglia.
+Andreas Stephan is Professor of Competition Law and Head of the Law School at the University of East Anglia UK.